pmb2/tba-static/README.md

 - `contact_form` - For contact form submissions
 - `newsletter_form` - For newsletter subscriptions

+## Development

+To develop locally, you'll need to:

+1. Clone the repository
+2. Navigate to the repository folder
+3. Open the HTML files in your browser

+## Deployment

+The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The GitHub Actions workflow in `.github/workflows/static.yml` handles the deployment.

 ## Form Submission Process

 1. User fills out a form on the website